 - An application for the issuance of a work permit

 - Your criminal record

 - A CV, including a photograph

 - Legal copies of certificates on professional skills

 Of course, you will have to fulfill certain requirements to be eligible for working in Vietnam.
 Not only do you have to be at least 18 years of age, you also have to be fit to do the work you have applied for.
 The government also expects you to bring at least 5 years of experience or technical and professional qualifications to the table before you can start working in Vietnam.

-While in recent years, many expats have entered on a business visa and started working in Vietnam without applying for a work permit, this practice now meets with little tolerance from government officials.
+While in recent years, many expats have entered on a business visa and started working without applying for a work permit, this practice now meets with little tolerance from government officials.